 The National Elder Abuse Incidence Study showed that only about 20 percent of those individuals who are neglected, exploited, self-neglected, or abused ever come forward with their stories.
 This means those responsible get away with their actions.
 This is not acceptable.

-Get Our Oregon Nursing Home Abuse Lawyers In Your Corner
+Our Oregon Nursing Home Abuse Lawyers Hold Negligence Parties Liable

 At The Gatti Law Firm, we aim to hold individuals responsible when their actions result in nursing home abuse.
 It’s important to report the incident and get our Oregon nursing home abuse attorneys on your side to help handle the legal matters.